fbartels/filehub-config/README.md

 Block external network access
 -----------------------------

 By default it is possible to telnet into the Filehub from an external network if you know what you are doing.
-This script adds iptables rules to `/etc/rc.local` ([source](http://www.isartor.org/wiki/Making_the_RavPower_Filehub_RP-WD01_work_with_non-free_hotspots))
+This script adds iptables rules to `/etc/rc.local` ([source](https://web.archive.org/web/20141112135713/http://www.isartor.org/wiki/Securing_your_RavPower_Filehub_RP-WD01))

 Copy files from SD card automatically
 -------------------------------------

 The script runs when any USB device is attached.
-It checks whether an SD card is present, and it looks for an external USB drive (can be a thumb drive or a USB disk drive) with a folder `/monitoreo/config` which contains an [rsync](http://rsync.samba.org/) binary built for embedded linux.
+It checks whether an SD card is present, and it looks for an external USB drive (can be a thumb drive or a USB disk drive) with a folder `.vst` which contains an [rsync](http://rsync.samba.org/) binary built for embedded linux.
 There is not enough memory on the filehub device to store the rsync binary on the device itself.

 The script uses rsync to copy files, which should be resilient to interuption mid-copy and resume where it left off.
 Source files are removed from the SD card as they are copied to the external drive.